“My thank you, to Krishna Das”

 Krishna Das is an incredible vocalist from the Unites States, lovingly known as the Godfather of Kirtan.
 I am not sure where he got that reference from, but he does give off a kind of Godfather aura in the very best way.
 Amongst many things, he is a Kirtan wallah (someone who leads others in a kirtan experience).
 In my mind, he has changed the landscape of chanting in North America and has inspired many after him to pick up the practice.

 You may recall seeing him perform on the Grammys in 2013, where his album, “Live Ananda” was nominated for the 2013 Grammy Award for Best New Age Album.
-I was blown away and completely impressed to see how the Grammy’s were so forward thinking in not only what they were recognizing, but who they chose to perform.
+I was impressed to see how the Grammy’s were so forward thinking in not only what they were recognizing, but who they chose to perform.
 Some of these Kirtan wallah’s are like superstars in their own right, and while this might be a very North American view on it (and some yogi’s might view my comment as ego-based), I don’t believe they are recognized nearly enough for dedicating their lives to this practice.
 But that will be for another blog.

 Why ask for an OM from Krishna Das?